Eylstar/WingedHelper/README.md

 - **Wings Offset** : allows you to place each wing independently in the Y and X axes
 - **Wing Tint** : allows you to customize the color of each wing
 - **Rainbow Wings** : because why not

+---

+## Notes

+Since this entity can target almost every entity, vanilla or modded, except some dose of Jank sometimes Also, big thanks to JaThePlayer for bits of code from FrostHelper